 - All students planning to study abroad for academic credit are required to complete and submit the general Marquette study abroad online application by October 1 for the spring semester and by March 1 for the summer term, fall semester or academic year.
 Upon acceptance to a program, students are also required to submit additional materials and, if necessary, complete further program specific requirements.
 The application process can be found on the Study Abroad website.

 - All Marquette students, regardless of college or program, must attend the in-person orientation, as well as complete the online pre-departure modules and assessments by the required deadlines.
 The in-person orientation is mandatory and must be attended in full.
-If a student is unable to attend the orientation, ONLY because of academic or NCAA exceptions, there will be only one opportunity to make up this requirement.
-If a student fails to attend either orientation, the student will be withdrawn from his or her study abroad program.

 - Students are required to discuss their plans to study abroad with a financial aid counselor and are personally responsible for understanding how their financial aid does, or does not, apply for a study abroad program.

 - Students are automatically be enrolled in GEO Blue insurance for the dates of their study abroad program.
 This insurance is required for all students traveling abroad under the auspices of Marquette University and is billed to students through their Checkmarq account.
 This insurance cannot be waived.
 There are some programs or countries that also have insurance requirements or automatic enrollment; however, the GEO Blue policy is still required for students for continuity of health and safety response.

 - Students are responsible for obtaining all necessary travel documents including, but not limited to, passports, visas and airline tickets.